AP Macroeconomics is one of the college-level courses you can take up in high school.

 Advanced Placement classes are a good way to earn college credit and figure out your interests.

-When you pursue your college degree, you can save on time and money by scoring well on AP courses.
+When you pursue your college degree, you can save time and money by scoring well on AP courses.

 What To Expect From AP Macroeconomics